YuyangZhou1013/PiE/README.txt

 Gaussian_matrix.ipynb---Compressive sensing in the case of Gaussian matrices

-Computing the proximal operator of PiE.ipynb---Performance test of The Proximal Operator of the PiE
+Computing the proximal operator of PiE.ipynb---Images of the proximal operator of PiE